Choosing a Culminating Experience

 If you plan to pursue a doctorate, a thesis will be very helpful to you and may be required for acceptance into doctoral programs.

-If you have no plans to earn a doctorate and plan to work in applied fields, a project may be more useful to you.
+If you have no plans to earn a doctorate and plan to work in applied fields, a project or comprehensive exam may be more useful to you.

-2. What is the question/problem you wish to explore?
+2. Do you have a specific question/problem you wish to explore?

 Questions grounded in the research or based on a theoretical approach, require the collection, analysis, and interpretation of data and are better suited for a thesis.

-Projects typically address problems of a more practical nature (e.g., a marketing plan for a sport organization, a mental skills program for a specific sport/competitive level).
-Projects may include data collection but in a smaller scope than a thesis (e.g., a pilot study with few participants) or part of a project being conducted by a research team.
+Projects typically address problems of a more practical nature (e.g., a marketing plan for a sport organization, a mental skills program for a specific sport/competitive level, a conditioning program for a specific population).
+Projects may include data collection but in a smaller scope than a thesis (e.g., a pilot study with few participants) or as part of a project being conducted by a research team.

 3. Who is the audience toward whom your scholarly product is directed?

-Theses are generally directed toward an academic audience and are written in a formal style, using the lexicon of research.
+A thesis generally is directed toward an academic audience and is written in a formal style, using the lexicon of your discipline.

 Projects must also be well written.
-The style is flexible, as it may be directed toward alternate scholarly audiences.
-For example, the style may reflect the intention of your work if it is more applicable to a practical setting.
+The style is flexible, as it may be directed toward alternate scholarly or professional audiences.
+For example, the style may reflect that of a work environment (e.g., cardiac rehabilitation) or specific population (e.g., administrators, coaches).

 Choosing a topic: